sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/delta-iceberg.md

 - the latest manifest file needs to be searched for using file listing—this can become slow with large tables, especially in cloud object stores
 :::

-:::tip dlt+
+:::tip data_load_tool+
-If you're interested in a multi-user cloud experience and integration with vendor catalogs, such as Polaris or Unity Catalog, check out [dlt+](../../plus/ecosystem/iceberg.md).
+If you're interested in a multi-user cloud experience and integration with vendor catalogs, such as Polaris or Unity Catalog, check out [data_load_tool+](../../plus/ecosystem/iceberg.md).
 :::

 ## Delta dependencies